OlaoluwaM/optIns/README.md

-# A collection of opt-in scripts
+# A collection of optIn scripts

-These scripts allow you to opt-in for certain tools/dependencies for your project
+These scripts allow you to optIn for certain tools/dependencies for your project

 In order to use this tool you will need to install the following